-Date Requirement April 15 th State agencies notify local educational agencies (LEAs) of districtwide eligibility status and provide guidance and information.
+Date Requirement April 15 th State agencies notify local educational agencies (LEAs) of district-wide eligibility status and provide guidance and information.
 LEAs submit school level eligibility information to State agency.
 State agencies may exempt LEAs from this requirement if school level data is already available to the State.
-May 1 st • State agencies post the LEA districtwide and school level lists on website and send the link to FNS.
+May 1 st • State agencies post the LEA district-wide and school level lists on website and send the link to FNS.
 June 30 th Interested and eligible LEAs must notify their State agency of their intent to participate under CEP.
-Interested and eligible LEAs must submit identified student and total enrollment data that reflects enrollment on April 1st to the State agency to participate in CEP in the new school year (if such data is not already part of the notification and publication process).
+Interested and eligible LEAs must submit identified student and total enrollment data that reflects enrollment on April 1st to the State agency to participate in CEP in the new school year.
 LEAs participating in CEP must notify their State agency if they intend to drop their participation for the following school year and either: Enroll in another Provision; or Return to normal counting and claiming.